LDZuckerman/DKISTSegmentation/README.md

 ## Example

-The script segment.py shows an example use.
-It can be run on either DKIST or IBIS data.
+The script segment.py shows example uses.
+An IBIS data file shows use with a .sav file format, and a DKIST data file shows use with at .fits file format.
-Example data files are located in the `data` directory.
+These example data files are located in the `data` directory.

 To perform the segmentation on example IBIS data, creating the optional output plots and fits file, and marking dim intergranule centers: